 The project area at SMI is situated in close proximity to the SMI Lighthouse Complex and Life-saving Station Historical District.
 This District is included on the National Register of Historic Places (nominated in 1983) and consists of three primary elements: the Lighthouse Complex, the U.S. Life-Saving Station, and Associated Residences.
 The U.S. Life-Saving Station is located nearest the project area and covers an area of approximately 7.2 acres.
 It includes the main house, an oil shed, the boathouse, three sheds, the tower/flagpole, the flammable storage shed, and the concrete and chain fence.
 The foundation of a lookout station located immediately southeast of the lighthouse is also included.
-The oldest portion of the boat dock is a reconstruction and is not included on the National Register and is not listed on the NPS List of Classified Structures.

 The boundary of the historical district includes the area immediately surrounding the structures, the old boat dock, and the beach area between the structures and Lake Michigan.
-The 1984 addition to the old portion of the boat dock is not within the boundary of the historic district.
 The beach area is included because the focus of the lighthouse and lifesaving personnel was toward the water.
 The project will not disturb any historic structures.
 Additionally, since the proposed project will be an extension of the existing dock and of similar construction, the effect of the project on cultural landscapes and historic structures is expected to be negligible.
 However, the construction of the dock extension represents an alteration of the visual landscape by virtue of its addition to the existing cultural context.
 Although these effects are minor or less in degree and would not result in any unacceptable impacts, this topic has been retained for further analysis in this document.